vigetlabs/microcosm/docs/recipes/ajax.md

 creator, it handles it in the following way:

 1. Mark the action as `open`.
 This gives domain handlers a way to subscribe to a loading state.
+The payload of the action will be the first argument of the parameters passed into `repo.push`.
 2. On resolution, mark the action as `done` and update its payload to that of the resolved Promise.
 3. On failure, mark the action as `error` and update its payload to